petrosDemetrakopoulos/RNN-Beatles-lyrics-generator/README.md

 # Shuffling the batches

-As we mentioned earlier, before we feed our training batches in our RNN, we have to shuffle them to prevent the RNN frm learning the order of the songs in the corpus which may lead it to overfitting.
+As we mentioned earlier, before we feed our training batches in our RNN, we have to shuffle them to prevent the RNN from learning the order of the songs in the corpus which may lead it to overfitting.

 ```python
 BATCH_SIZE = 64 # each batch contains 64 sequences.
 Each sequence contains 10 words (seqLength)